MecGlandorff/MachineMaintenance/README.md

 ## Future Plans

-- Experiment with other algorithms like Random Forest and Neural Networks.
+- Experiment with other models like Random Forest and Neural Networks.
 - Deploy the system for real-time factory monitoring.
 - Add more insightful visualizations.